genomicsITER/sexQC-for-NGS-data/README.md

 <!-- ------------------ SECTION ------------------ -->
 ## Sex Inference as a Quality Control for NGS data ##

-Identifying the genetic sex of a sample from the sequence obtained in a Next Generation Sequencing (NGS) experiment is a mandatory quality control step for the discovery of errors in the metadata provided and to contribute to sample traceability.
+The inference of the genetic sex of a sample from its sequence obtained in a Next Generation Sequencing (NGS) experiment is a mandatory quality control step for the discovery of errors in the metadata provided and to contribute to sample traceability.
 Here, we explain how to use the self-reported sex of an individual and two different bioinformatic approaches, `Somalier` and `Heuristic` based analysis, for quality control analysis of sex.

 ---